Medical Education in the US and Canada

 Medicine in Canada is also extremely competitive.
 Similar to the US, there are very few universities that accept international students.
 Here as well, you are required to complete an undergraduate degree in a subject of your choice (preferably science), after which you can apply for an MD degree.
 The duration of the course varies based on the university and your background and can range from three to five years.
 For the five year programmes, the first year is a preparatory year for students who apply without a science degree.
 Students who have graduated with a bachelor’s degree in science can apply for the four-year graduate programmes, which are the most common.
 Alongside this, most schools require you to take the MCAT test as part of your application.
 Different regions and universities might also have their own specific entry criteria for pursuing a medical degree.
 The graduate medical programme at the University of Toronto, for example, requires the equivalent of a four-year undergraduate degree and the MCAT as well as a demonstrated interest in medicine through extracurricular, voluntary and research activities.
 Applications are done through different portals depending on the region and college.
 For instance, to apply to McMaster University, you apply through Ontario Medical School Application Service (OMSAS) while for McGill University, you apply directly through the college website.

-After completing medical school in Canada, all students have to clear the Medical Council of Canada Qualifying Exam (MCCQE) to be eligible to practice as a doctor in Canada.
+After completing your medical education in Canada, all students have to clear the Medical Council of Canada Qualifying Exam (MCCQE) to be eligible to practice as a doctor in Canada.
 One of the biggest advantages for Indian students is that if they have a licence to practice in Canada, then they may not have to appear for and clear the MCI Screening Test (officially known as Foreign Medical Graduate Examination) if they want to practice in India.

 The Association of American Medical Colleges lists 52 colleges in the US and Canada who accept international students.
 However, as these requirements are consistently being updated, you should check each university’s websites before applying.